Skip to main content

 Combining Weak Signals to Qualify a High-Growth SMB

-One signal alone rarely tells the whole story.
+One signal rarely tells the whole story.
 A company that just hired a VP of Sales might be interesting.
 A company that adopted a new CRM might be worth watching.
-But a company that did both — while also connecting with your main competitor on LinkedIn?
-That’s a hot prospect you need to talk to this week.
+But a company that did both, while also connecting with your main competitor on LinkedIn?
+That’s a company you need to contact this week.

-This is the power of composite intent triggers: stacking multiple weak signals into a single, high-confidence qualification framework.
-For solo founders and small sales teams targeting growing SMBs, this approach transforms how you prioritize your pipeline — without requiring enterprise-level tooling or a dedicated data science team.
+This is what signal stacking does: it turns individually weak intent signals into a single, high-confidence qualification framework.
+For solo founders and small sales teams targeting growing SMBs, this approach changes how you prioritize your pipeline without requiring enterprise tooling or a data science hire.

 Why Weak Signals Alone Are Misleading

-If you’ve read our breakdown of intent signals vs. intent data, you already know that not all signals carry the same weight.
-A single data point — like a company visiting your pricing page once — is weak evidence.
-But combine it with two or three other behavioral indicators, and you’ve got something much more actionable.
+If you’ve read the breakdown of intent signals vs. intent data, you already know that not all signals carry the same weight.
+A company visiting your pricing page once is weak evidence.
+Combine that with two or three other behavioral indicators and you’ve got something you can act on.

-The problem most sales teams face is that they act on individual signals in isolation:
+The problem most sales teams run into is acting on individual signals in isolation:

 Each of these is a reasonable instinct.
-But none of them alone tells you that the company is ready to buy.
-The goal of composite triggering is to identify the moment when multiple conditions are true simultaneously — the confluence of urgency, budget signals, and organizational readiness.
+None of them alone tells you the company is ready to buy.
+The goal of composite triggering is to identify the moment when multiple conditions are true at once: urgency, budget signals, and organizational readiness overlapping.

 The Three Core Weak Signals for High-Growth SMBs